- 5 to 7 minutes average (depending on weather condition)

 - Transport from meet-up location to take-off area

-- Passenger insurance for the flight
+- Passenger insurance available separately

 Not Inclusive Of